+Do not remove or damage the identification tags attached to equipment cases, or any labels on equipment or accessories.

+Therefore,

-- To not remove or damage the identification tags attached to equipment cases, or any labels on equipment or accessories. - Cases with customizable foam are configured to hold specific equipment and accessories.
-Therefore, - TM Note how the items are packaged and put them back in the same configuration. - Do not place additional items in the cases. - Do not make any alterations to the foam padding.
+- The Note how the items are packaged and put them back in the same configuration. - To not place additional items in the cases. - To not make any alterations to the foam padding.